 Current Postgraduate Supervision

-Primary supervisor, Jane Alver, PhD project: Regional Sisterhood?
-Exploring the spaces of talk and action towards gender equality in the Pacific region, University of Canberra.
+Primary supervisor, Jane Alver, PhD thesis: Negotiating Sisterhood in the Pacific Region: Feminist Alliances across Diversity, University of Canberra.

-Primary supervisor, Maata Feao, MPA project: The Pacific Labour Scheme: Promises and perils of temporary migration from the Pacific countries to Australia, University of Canberra.
+Primary supervisor, Maata Feao, MPA thesis: The Pacific Labour Scheme: Promises and perils of temporary migration from the Pacific countries to Australia, University of Canberra.

 Completed PhD Projects

-2018.
-Secondary supervisor, Kei Nishiyama, Children in deliberative democracy, University of Canberra.
+- Secondary supervisor, Kei Nishiyama, Children in deliberative democracy, University of Canberra, 2018.

-2018.
-Third supervisor, Thaneshwar Bhusal, The democratising potential of democratic innovations in the context of municipal governance in Nepal, University of Canberra.
+- Secondary supervisor, Thaneshwar Bhusal, The democratising potential of democratic innovations in the context of municipal governance in Nepal, University of Canberra, 2018.

-2017.
-Secondary supervisor, Samuel A. Antero, The practice of citizen-centric governance in Brazil, University of Canberra.
+- Secondary supervisor, Samuel A. Antero, The practice of citizen-centric governance in Brazil, University of Canberra, 2017.

-2017.
-Third supervisor, Catherine Clutton, Cultural competence in health related public policy deliberations: Engaging with immigrants in Australia and Canada, Australia National University.
+- Secondary supervisor, Catherine Clutton, Cultural competence in health related public policy deliberations: Engaging with immigrants in Australia and Canada, Australia National University, 2017.

-2016.
-Secondary supervisor, Emma Vines, Containing English nationalism: The British political tradition and elite responses to the “English question”, University of Canberra.
+- Secondary supervisor, Emma Vines, Containing English nationalism: The British political tradition and elite responses to the “English question”, University of Canberra, 2016.

-2015.
-Secondary supervisor, Cletius Puteho, Critical assessment of Australian settlement reception: The case of African humanitarian refugee entrants in Australia, University of Canberra.
+- Primary supervisor, Cletius Puteho, Critical assessment of Australian settlement reception: The case of African humanitarian refugee entrants in Australia, University of Canberra, 2015.